9th8/up-to-date-real-world-haskell/1-getting-started.md

 This syntax is ghci-specific

-The syntax for `let` that `ghci` accepts is not the same as we would use at the \"top level\" of a normal Haskell program.
-We will see the normal syntax in [the section called \"Introducing local variables\"](3-defining-types-streamlining-functions.org::*Introducing local variables)
+The syntax for `let` that `ghci` accepts is not the same as we would use at the "top level" of a normal Haskell program.
+We will see the normal syntax in [the section called "Introducing local variables"](3-defining-types-streamlining-functions.org::*Introducing local variables)
 ::::

 ### Dealing with precedence and associativity rules